 Hunger Free New York City

-Bilingual (Spanish) WIC Help Specialist
+Bilingual (Spanish) Part–Time WIC Help Specialist

 movement to enact the policies and programs needed to end hunger in New York City

 The WIC Help Specialist will:

-- Assist in determining eligibility of potential WIC participants (pregnant women, breastfeeding and postpartum women, infants, and children) living in Richmond County (Staten Island), through health and nutrition screening/assessment in accordance with State and Federal guidelines as well as program standards.
+- Assist in determining the eligibility of potential WIC participants (pregnant women, breastfeeding and postpartum women, infants, and children) living in Richmond County (Staten Island), through health and nutrition screening/assessment in accordance with State and Federal guidelines as well as program standards.

-- Conduct outreach presentations to low income individuals, community agencies, and the general public, and connect with other community groups serving potential WIC recipients.
+- Conduct outreach presentations to low-income individuals, community agencies, and the general public, and connect with other community groups serving potential WIC recipients.

 - Establish partnerships with community providers with the goal of presenting program services and soliciting referrals.

-- Attend required trainings/webinars and conferences.
+- Attend required training/webinars and conferences.

 - Perform other duties as assigned.

 HFNYC is an equal opportunity employer.
 People of all races, sexual orientations, ages,

-*ONLY BILINGUAL CANDIDATES (SPANISH, English) will be considered for this position.
+*ONLY BILINGUAL CANDIDATES (SPANISH, English) will be considered for

 Bachelor’s degree in a relevant field is preferred, although people with significant,

 Salary and benefits will be competitive with other similar positions in nonprofit

-To apply, please send a cover letter and resume to: firstname.lastname@example.org
+To apply, please send a cover letter and resume to Jobs@hungerfreenyc.org

 Be sure to include WIC Help Specialist in the subject line.
 Applicants sending resumes without a cover letter will not be considered.